How to Prep Your Store for Peak Shipping Season + What to Expect

 Last-mile delivery plays a key role in customer satisfaction, but unfortunately delays happen.
 In case of delays, be proactive and communicate with customers about any potential delays as soon as possible.

-Also take close note of courier holiday shipping deadlines when they become available, so you can let your customers know when holiday orders must be placed to have orders fulfiled and shipped on time.
+Also take close note of courier holiday shipping deadlines when they become available, so you can let your customers know when holiday orders must be placed to have orders fulfilled and shipped on time.

 You also need to keep a close eye on inventory levels.
 In the event of a stockout, make sure to mark products as “out of stock” on your store right away, and don’t over-highlight or promote these products (even in set-it-and-forget-it mediums like retargeting ads), unless you have a sound backorder strategy.